American Sepp Kuss wins Tour de France’s grueling 15th stage | Times Leader

 “To be honest, I was suffering a lot in this Tour de France.
 I didn’t feel like I had the spice in the legs.
 Today I knew it was finishing where I live, so I was motivated for the stage,” Kuss said.

 Col de Beixalis was the steepest climb in a day of many ascents in the Pyrenees.
-Kuss’ average speed going up was 20.4 kph (12.7 mph), and 57.9 kph (36 mph) going down, where he clocked a maximum speed of 80.6 kph (50 mph).
+Kuss’ average speed going up was 12.7 mph, and 36 mph going down, where he clocked a maximum speed of 50 mph.

 “I don’t ride to Col de Beixalis much in training because it’s so hard, but I knew if I had a good gap, I’d stay away till the finish.
 Wout van Aert did a great job for me in the valley.
 It means a lot to me to win a Tour de France stage,” Kuss said.